craiglittle/hello_sign/README.md

 end
 ```

-Your credentials will be passed with each request requiring authentication.
+Those credentials will be passed with each request requiring authentication.

 ### Account settings